enderunal/TheOneSuspender/README.md

   - Suspend/unsuspend current tab
   - Suspend/unsuspend all tabs in current window
   - Suspend/unsuspend all tabs in all windows
-- **Theme Selection**: Switch between light and dark themes in the Appearance section of the Options page.
-The theme applies instantly across all extension pages.
+- **Theme Customization**: Choose from 12 beautiful color themes in the Appearance tab of the Options page.
+Each theme includes both light and dark variants with carefully designed color palettes.
+Theme changes apply instantly across all extension pages (popup, options, suspended pages) for a cohesive visual experience.
 - Suspended tabs can be restored with a single click.

 ---